seanmcn/day-timeline/README.md

 This is an early MVP built for personal use.

-It works, but it’s intentionally minimal and will evolve slowly.
+It works, but it's intentionally minimal and will evolve slowly.
 Backwards compatibility is not guaranteed.

----

-## Running locally

-Instructions will be added once the initial version is stable.

-For now, this repo focuses on the hosted version.

 ---